Spanish national holidays and important dates 2017

-Here is a list of national public holidays in Spain 2016, plus regional and school holidays, daylight savings, Mother's and Father's Days and other important dates in Spain's holiday calendar.
+Here is a list of Spanish national holidays 2017, plus Spanish school holidays, daylight savings, Mother's and Father's Days and regional Spanish bank holidays.

-Spanish national holidays are busy periods, particularly if a holiday falls on a Thursday or Tuesday and employees take a 'puente' (bridge) holiday of four days.
-The proposal to move public holidays to Mondays to avoid this practice never materialised.
+Spanish national holidays are busy periods, particularly if a holiday falls on a Thursday or Tuesday and employees take a 'puente' (bridge) holiday of four days (dias festivos or vacaciones – holiday in Spanish).
+The government's proposal to move Spanish public holidays to Mondays and avoid this practice has yet to materialise.